mgrechanik/stuff/README_3.md

 The library could be easily extended so you can implement your ACO variations and to solve the tasks you need.

-An initial data about the graph comes either from adjacency matrix or from a list of nodes (cities, vertices, etc) with their X and Y coordinates.
+The initial data about the graph comes either from adjacency matrix or from a list of nodes (cities, vertices, etc) with their X and Y coordinates.

 The work of library had been tested with [TSPLIB95](#tsplib95) data sets, so we could check it's [performance](#performance) and efficiency.